obsproject/rfcs/text/0028-reimplementation-of-hotkeys-to-controls.md

 # Summary
+* Remove completely the current "hotkeys" implementation
+* Creation of a new "Controls" menu in settings
-* create new plugin type "control"
+* Creation of two new plugin types "Triggers" and "Actions"
+* Creation of a default Action Plugin "OBS"
+* Creation of a default Trigger Plugin "Hotkeys"
+* Creation of a default Trigger plugin "OBS"
-* Reimplement hotkeys as a control plugin
+* (optional) Creation of a default Action plugin "Macros"

 # Motivation
-While currently we have the ability to control obs through plugins, There is no unified structure that allows for those controls to be accessed in one location, or to communicate with eachother.
+Currently we have the ability to control obs through plugins, There is no unified structure that allows for those controls to be accessed in one location, or to communicate with each other.

-This RFC is in regards to building a framework to allow for multiple control modules (eg. Hotkeys, Midi, OSC, Sound Board, Joystick, etc.)
+This RFC is in regards to building a framework to allow for multiple Triggers (eg. Hotkeys, Midi, OSC, Xinput, etc.) to fire off arbitrary actions (OBS, MIDI, OSC, Force Feedback)

 # Detailed Changes